“We make a living by what we get. We make a life by what we give.”

 Empower Givers to Make an Informed Choice

 The joy of giving is timeless and universal.
-Written in the Scriptures and emblazoned in our being – each of us can readily call to mind an instance when a gift left our hands while light seemed to simultaneously flood our hearts.
-It is the responsibility and privilege of parishes, and the organizations that support them, to honor and enable parishioner and visitor gifts of time, talent and treasure.
+Each of us can most likely readily call to mind a time when a gift left our hands while light seemed to simultaneously flood our hearts.
+Parishes, and the organizations that support them, have the gift and responsibility to enable parishioner and visitor gifts of time, talent and treasure.

 Empowering giving lies not simply in offering the best options to support giver lifestyle and preferences, but also removing obstacles that might stand in the way of their making the most informed choice about how to give.